Taking up running for the first time, or after years off, is exciting but challenging.

 The walk/run method is an effective approach to building cardiovascular fitness while getting your bones, joints, muscles, and connective tissues accustomed to the stresses of running.

-Essentially, walking breaks give you a chance to catch your breath and slow your heart rate, and because walking is a lower-impact activity, your joints and muscles also get a break.
+Essentially, walking breaks allow you to catch your breath and slow your heart rate, and because walking is a lower-impact activity, your joints and muscles also get a break.

 Jumping into a running program can lead to injury if you increase your volume and intensity too quickly because running places a lot of stress on your bones, joints, muscles, and tendons, so your tissues need time to adapt.